 The Bank has implemented controls designed to detect, monitor and mitigate operational risks.
 However, these controls cannot completely eliminate such risks as some can be difficult to detect, recommendations and suggestions of surveillance units of the Bank (such as the compliance and internal audit functions) could be ignored, misunderstood or misapplied, and mitigation may fail to be effective.
-With respect to 2016 and 2017, the internal auditor's overall conclusion on the effectiveness of the Bank's internal controls and the Bank's risk and control culture was that they were unsatisfactory (Is. ófullnægjandi) and should be improved, particularly relating to controls and risk awareness in the Corporate Banking division (as evidenced by the matters relating to United Silicon) and anti-money laundering processes at the Bank generally.
+Based on audits performed during 2018, the internal auditor's overall conclusion on the effectiveness of internal controls and the Bank's risk and control culture is that it is mostly adequate and has improved from 2017.
+However, weaknesses were identified in respect of control and risk awareness in the lending process of the Retail Banking division and work procedures regarding lending in the Bank's branches.
+Accordingly, special attention is to be given in 2019 to the lending process of the Retail Banking division and the general risk culture in the Bank's lending divisions.
 Although the Bank has been making improvements to its systems and controls in response to these conclusions, there is no assurance that these improvements will be successful.
 Failures in internal controls could subject the Bank to regulatory scrutiny and could ultimately lead to losses or impairments, as in the case of United Silicon.
 See "-The Bank is exposed to credit risk and its customer loan portfolio contains certain problem and impaired loans" and "Management and Employees-Internal Audit".
 Such events could harm the Bank's reputation and have a material adverse effect on the Bank's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Notes.